tomorrowgaarusa/mypkg_takashi/README.md

 ## Example

 This is a basic example which shows you how to solve a common problem:
+This helps researchers keep track on their workflow

 ``` r
 x <- c(3, 4)